 Purim is one of the most joyous and fun holidays on the Jewish calendar.
 It is celebrated by the reading of the Scroll of Esther, known in Hebrew as the Megillat Esther, which commemorates a time when the Jewish people living in Persia were saved from extermination.
-Sure to be a ba’alagan (wonderful chaos!), NVHC observes Purim with our M’sibat Purim, including music, games, the reading of the megillah, and Improv with The Shticklets!
+Sure to be a ba’alagan (wonderful chaos!), NVHC observes Purim with our Adult Comedy Night for grown-ups, and our Kehilat Limmud Purim Carnival for kids!
+We also have an intense Hamentaschen bake-off– can you handle the heat from our kitchen?
 Eat, Drink and Be Holy!

 Yom HaShoah, Holocaust Remembrance Day, occurs on the 27th of Nisan.
 Shoah means ‘catastrophe’ or ‘utter destruction’ in Hebrew, referring to the atrocities that were committed against the Jewish people during World War II.
 This is a memorial day for those who died in the Shoah.
 NVHC joins the Washington DC metropolitan area in observing Yom HaShoah.

 Shavuot is a day of reaffirming the gift of Torah at Mount Sinai, remembering the steadfast love and commitment of Ruth, and partaking of as much cheesecake as any human can stand!
-We observe this festival with a service which honors our adult learners, a Yizkor service, and study sessions for adults as part of our people’s ongoing tradition of valuing Torah and learning.
+We observe this festival with Tikkun Leil Shavuot, a Yizkor service and study sessions for adults as part of our people’s ongoing tradition of valuing Torah and learning.
 Around the time of Shavuot, we also celebrate Confirmation.
 This is a communal service where our 10th graders celebrate and affirm their Jewish identity, as connected with Shavuot and the receiving of the Commandments at Mount Sinai.
 It is a moving and inspiring moment for our entire community to celebrate our vibrant Jewish future represented in these young adults.